 These Fried Onion Burgers are easy to grill and simple ingredients.
 We love cooking these on our Blackstone Griddle.

 This Onion Burger was easy to re-create and now we can have them any day of the week.
+For a twist on this delicious burger, make this Juicy Lucy Burger, Jack Daniels Burger or Bacon Blue Cheese Burger.

 What is an Onion Burger?

-An onion burger is a burger with onion.
+An onion burger is a juicy burger with onion.
 It was created during the Depression Era.
 Because Onions were cheap they were smashed into a burger to make the meat go further.
 They were called Depression burgers.

 What is an Oklahoma Burger?